 Authorized Shares.
-Subject to adjustment as described below, a maximum of 2,250,000 shares of our common stock are available for awards to be granted under the LTIP.
-No participant may receive under the plan in any calendar year more than 200,000 shares in respect of each of the following two categories of awards: stock options and SARs, and no participant may receive in any calendar year more than 525,000 shares in respect of restricted stock, restricted stock units and other stock-based awards.
+Subject to adjustment as described below, a maximum of 3,250,000 shares of our common stock are available for awards to be granted under the LTIP.
+No participant may receive under the plan in any calendar year restricted stock, restricted stock units, performance awards, options, SARs, or other stock-based awards that relate to more than 725,000 shares.
 Shares underlying replacement awards (i.e., awards granted as replacements for awards granted by a company that we acquire or with which we combine) will not reduce the number of shares available for issuance under the LTIP.
 If an award (other than a replacement award) expires or is canceled or forfeited, the shares covered by the award again will be available for issuance under the plan.
 Shares tendered or withheld in payment of an exercise price or for withholding taxes also again will be available for issuance under the plan.